 Pamela Kramer has been a voracious reader since the age of five and has reviewed hundreds of books.
 She has been rescuing animals for over 30 years.
-Pam was the National Book Reviewer for Examiner and the Chicago Book Examiner.
+Pam was the National Book Reviewer for Examiner.com.
 She has interviewed award-winning and bestselling authors including Katherine Applegate, Claire Cook, Michael Grant and Peter Abrahams (Spencer Quinn).
 She is a teacher and a former attorney.

 Pam reads at least four books a week (while teaching, cleaning dog/cat/bird messes, and gardening).
-She is also a contributor to Huffington Post.
+She was also a contributor to Huffington Post.

 “Pam Kramer is one of my favorite book reviewers and animal people, and I’m so grateful for the boost her reviews have given to my career.”—Claire Cook, New York Times bestselling author of Must Love Dogs